-Intellectual freedom vs. censorship has been one key themes in the historiography of libraries, and there are many others to explore.
+Intellectual freedom has been one of the key themes in the historiography of libraries, and there are many others to explore.
 In fact, almost any theme in the broader flow of history shaped, and was shaped by, the work of libraries.
 For example, the spread of literacy, development of publishing houses, civil rights movement, rise of the space program, wars, depressions, and almost all social reform efforts manifested themselves in library history, as an overview of works by library scholars will show.
 Enjoy these notes about various themes in the history of libraries.